devchallenges-io/curriculum/introduction/3-fullstack-intro.md

 Your choice of stack depends on project requirements, scalability needs, and team expertise.
 Many successful applications mix elements from different stacks to create custom solutions that best serve their specific needs.

-## Learning Path to Becoming a Successful Fullstack Developer
+## Learning Path to Becoming a Successful Full-stack Developer

-Your journey into full stack development starts with mastering the fundamentals.
+Your journey into full-stack development starts with mastering the fundamentals.
 Here's a structured path to guide you:

 ### **Phase 1: Foundation Building**